matgrand/slurm_singularity_cluster/README.md

     ```bash
     singularity shell --writable mycontainer.sif
     ```
-    You should be in the container shell.
+    You should be in the container shell (`Apptainer>`).
 You can install more packages, test your script, etc.
     When you are done, type `exit` to exit the container.

 7. Exit the interactive session, failing in doing so will make the IT gods angry (DEI):